maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 _This page provides guidance on upgrading to Spring Framework [5.0](#Upgrading-to-Version-5.0) and [5.1](#Upgrading-to-Version-5.1).
 See also the [[Spring-Framework-5-FAQ]] and [[What's New in Spring Framework 5.x]]._

+Currently active branches: Spring Framework 4.3.19+ and Spring Framework 5.1, with Spring Framework 5.0.x phased out in favor of 5.1 by early 2019.
+Please upgrade to the latest 5.1.x or 4.3.x release at your earliest convenience!

 ## Upgrading to Version 5.1